The Power of Training: How Different Neural Network Setups Influence the Energy Demand: Multitask Learning Paradigm Results

 For our experiment, the nature of the CelebA dataset with multiple properties labeled per image, we focus on training a multitask classifier and measuring the energy consumption including the pre-trained encoder.
 More specifically, we train a classifier to classify 40 facial attributes and the 40 most represented person identities of a CelebA image.

-The experiment was conducted through the same procedure as the pretraining scenario, training the three models (attribute, identity, and both together) with the 16 different setups.
-The results are shown in figure \ref{fig:celeb_energy}.
-For all tested setups, the green bar for training both classifiers in one go is considerably lower than the cumulative energy for training the attribute and identity separately.
-Even more, the multitask training results in a lower energy consumption than training one single task classifier.

-In order to interpret the results, we further calculated the average energy per epoch across the three scenarios as shown in figure \ref{celeb_type_energy}.
-Since the average energy per epoch is almost identical across training attributes, identity, or both, no matter if trained on the CUDA or MPS system, we further calculated the average length of the training in number of epochs.
+The experiment was conducted through the same procedure as the previous pretraining scenario, training the three models (attribute, identity, and both together) with the 16 different setups.
+We calculated the average energy per epoch across the three scenarios as shown in \Cref{celeb_type_energy}.
+Since the average energy per epoch is almost identical across training attributes, identity, or both, with different operating levels across the three hardware configurations, we further calculated the average length of the training in number of epochs.
 As we can see, for this experiment the number of epochs rules the overall energy consumption whereas the efficiency from energy per epoch is negligible.
 Since the loss functions are connected during the training in the multitask scenario, the classifiers of attribute and identity are able to cross-regulate each other, which results in a quicker convergence.
-The result manifests our previous findings for minimizing either one or at best both, the energy per epoch and the overall number of epochs used till convergence.
+Instead of recycling already present knowledge as for the pretraining, this experiment benefits from the active exchange of information through the loss function.
+The result manifests our previous findings for minimizing either one or at best both, the energy per epoch and the overall number of epochs, to properly decrease the energy consumption for the training.